Plane and Stripe Wave Phases of a Spin-Orbit Coupled Bose-Einstein Condensate in an Optical Lattice with a Zeeman Field: Bogoliubov Theory

-Here, $b_i^{\alpha}$ annihilates a boson of species $\alpha$ at the lattice site $i$, $t^\alpha$ is a species dependent nearest neighbor hopping parameter, $\mu^\alpha$ is a species dependent chemical potential, $\lambda_R$ is the strength of the Rashba SOC, $\boldsymbol{\sigma}$ is a vector containing the Pauli matrices, $\boldsymbol{a}_n$ are the $d$ primitive vectors of a $d$-dimensional Bravais lattice, and hats denote unit vectors.
-The two atomic species are labeled pseudospin up and pseudospin down, while H.c. indicates the Hermitian conjugate of the preceding term.
-The interactions are assumed to be repulsive and $U^{\alpha\beta}$ is the interaction parameter for an on-site two-body scattering involving the atomic species $\alpha$ and $\beta$.
+Here, $b_i^{\alpha}$ annihilates a boson of spin $\alpha$ at the lattice site $i$, $t^\alpha$ is a spin dependent nearest neighbor hopping parameter and $\mu^\alpha$ is a spin dependent chemical potential. $\lambda_R$ is the strength of the Rashba SOC, $\boldsymbol{\sigma}$ is a vector containing the Pauli matrices, $\boldsymbol{a}_n$ are the $d$ primitive vectors of a $d$-dimensional Bravais lattice, and hats denote unit vectors.
+The two spin components are spin up and spin down, while H.c. indicates the Hermitian conjugate of the preceding term.
+The interactions are assumed to be repulsive and $U^{\alpha\beta}$ is the interaction parameter for an on-site two-body scattering involving particles with spin $\alpha$ and $\beta$.
+The main candidates for experimental realization of this Hamiltonian are ultracold gases of bosonic atoms, where external lasers set up an optical lattice and a synthetic SOC.
+Experimentalists choose two hyperfine states of the atoms as the two components of the system, which are then labeled pseudospin up and pseudospin down.